Kol Nidrei (Bruch)

 Kol Nidrei, Op.
 47 (also known as All Vows, the meaning of the phrase in Aramaic), is a composition for cello and orchestra written by Max Bruch.

 History

 Bruch completed the work in Liverpool, England, in 1880, and published it in Berlin in 1881.
 It was dedicated to and premiered by Robert Hausmann, who later co-premiered Johannes Brahms's Double Concerto with Joseph Joachim, the dedicatee of Bruch's most famous work, the Violin Concerto No. 1 in G minor.
 Hausmann had requested such a cello work from Bruch.

-The use of Jewish folk music as an inspiration has been seen as a reflection of the extent of Jewish assimilation into Germany by some academics.
+The use of Jewish folk music as an inspiration has been seen by some academics as a reflection of the extent of Jewish assimilation into Germany.
 Many also mistakenly believed that Bruch was Jewish as a result of this piece, despite the composer actively working to correct that mistake in his own lifetime.

 After his Violin Concerto No. 1, the Kol Nidrei is Bruch's second most frequently performed piece.